AliElSaleh/RiftBuild/README.md

 ---

 # Advanced Stuff
-The above .build file example is the simplest way to write one for a simple project.
+The above .build file example is the simplest way to write one for a basic project.

-However, complex projects require some quality of life features, like referencing variables, the PATH, command line args, control flow, includes, dependencies, pre/post build commands, icons, windows rc files, platform-specific options and excluding specific files and directories
+However, complex projects require some quality of life features, like referencing variables, the PATH, command line args, control flow, includes, dependencies, pre/post build commands, icons, windows .rc files, platform-specific options and excluding specific files and directories
 ```
 TODO
 ```